Subscribe to our industry digest newsletter: the latest authoritative marketing news, trends, and stats on social media influencers!

 Reddit is particularly popular among males, who make up more than two-thirds of the site’s users.
 In contrast, Instagram is favored by female users, with only 35% of total daily users being male.
 Because of its demographic breakdown, Reddit is a platform that may be particularly useful for advertisers looking to reach male consumers.

 — Game Of Thrones (@GameOfThrones) September 17, 2018

-A report found that in August 2017, more than a third of organic online searches using the word “Reddit” were within the phrase “Game of Thrones Reddit”.
-That more than a third of searches involving Reddit were associated with a popular television show demonstrates the importance of the site as a destination to discuss pop culture events.
+Currently, there are 7.7 million unique views on the subreddit r/GameofThrones.
+In the upcoming 2019 season, it’s likely that Game of Thrones will surpass 2 million monthly comments on Reddit.
+A report found that in August 2017, more than a third of organic online searches using the word “Reddit” were within the phrase “Game of Thrones Reddit.”
+Considering more than a third of searches involving Reddit were associated with a popular television show, it demonstrates the importance of the site as a destination to discuss entertainment and pop culture events.